J535D165/recordlinkage/README.md

 dfB = pandas.DataFrame(YOUR_SECOND_DATASET)
 ```

 Next, we are going to decide which record pairs are interesting to evaluate fully.
-This is done by making a ``pandas.core.index.MultiIndex``.
+This is done by making a ``pandas.MultiIndex``.

 ```python
 index = recordlinkage.Index(dfA, dfB)